0x000dea7c/invaders/README.md

 - inter text
 - entities attrs defined in text files so you don't need to recompile the game (although it takes 3s to compile 10k lines atm, could be reduced)

-Note 2: of course this is bloated because few months ago was writing hello world programs in C++ Note 3: won't be updating this code anymore, the plan is to continue with 3D and keep improving.
+Note 2: of course this is bloated because few months ago was writing hello world programs in C++.

+Note 3: won't be updating this code anymore, the plan is to continue with 3D and keep improving.

 Note 4: please don't take this codebase as a reference because it's not the best (to say the least).

 # Instructions